dianavile/Memory/README.md

 - Build a browser-based, feature-packed card matching game (Project 3).
 - Created for the Udacity Nanodegree Front End Web Developer- (Full Google Scholarship).

+## Instructions
+- Students are given a `startercode`(HTML and CSS styling) of the static Memory Game project.
+- __Goal__ is to convert the static project into an interative App game.
+- Modifying HTML, CSS but basically the JavaScript file.

 ## Play the Game
 Play the [My Little Pony Matching Game](https://dianavile.github.io/Memory/).